How Much Does It Cost to Travel to Malta? Activities, Accommodation, Meals, and Transportation

 Our blog continues to grow thanks to you, our readers.
 This post may contain affiliate links, which means we can earn a small commission if you make a purchase through them, at no extra cost to you.
 This helps us to continue to bring you more and support our work!

 Hello again!
-I’m back with another article on organising your trip to Malta.
-This time, we’re getting down to business as several of you have asked: how much does it cost to travel to Malta?
-This is an important question when planning your holiday in Malta.
-In any case, I can assure you that you’ll have a great time once you’re there: sandy beaches, crystal-clear waters, fortified towns with golden stone buildings, historical and cultural sites, and much more!
-I invite you to check out our article on things to do in Malta.
-You’ll find all the must-see attractions of the Maltese archipelago.
+I’m back with another article to help you plan your trip to Malta.
+This time, we’re getting into the practical side of things, since several of you have asked: how much does it cost to travel to Malta?
+It is an important question when you start planning a Malta vacation.
+Either way, I can assure you that once you arrive, there is plenty to enjoy: sandy beaches, crystal-clear waters, fortified towns with golden stone buildings, historical and cultural sites, and much more!
+I recommend checking out our article on things to do in Malta.
+It covers the main highlights of the Maltese archipelago.

-In terms of budget, it all depends on the type of holiday you want.
-But I can already tell you that Malta is an affordable destination.
-That’s a good start!
-You also need to consider the length of your holiday and whether you plan to visit the neighbouring islands of Gozo and Comino, which I highly recommend.
+When it comes to budget, everything depends on the type of trip you have in mind.
+That said, Malta can still be a relatively affordable European destination.
+That is already a good start!
+You should also factor in the length of your stay and whether you plan to visit the neighboring islands of Gozo and Comino, which I highly recommend.

-Don’t worry — the aim is to make things easier for you and give you an idea of your budget for a trip to Malta.
-I’ll provide average cost ranges based on the length of your stay.
-These won’t be exact budgets down to the last euro.
-However, I can provide more information on all the essential costs, such as the price of the ferry between Malta and Gozo.
-Bear in mind that prices may vary depending on the time of year.
-In high season, for instance, accommodation prices can be double those in the low season.
+Don’t worry—the goal is to make things easier and give you a realistic idea of your Malta travel budget.
+I’ll share average budget ranges based on the length of your stay.
+These will not be exact budgets down to the last euro.
+However, I can give you useful figures for essential costs, such as ferry prices between Malta and Gozo.
+Keep in mind that prices vary depending on the season.
+In high season, accommodation can easily cost twice as much as in the low season.

-I may be repeating myself, but Malta really is one of Europe’s most accessible destinations!
-If you book at the right time, you can visit without breaking the bank.
-Flights to Malta aren’t very expensive if you book in advance.
-What’s more, there are direct flights from major French cities such as Paris, Marseille, Lyon, Nantes and Toulouse.
+I may be repeating myself, but Malta remains one of Europe’s easier destinations to reach.
+If you book at the right time, you can often get there without spending too much.
+Flights to Malta can be reasonably priced when booked in advance.
+There are also direct flights from several major French cities, including Paris, Marseille, Lyon, Nantes, and Toulouse.

-I recommend comparing flights from both airlines to get the best deals.
+I recommend comparing airlines and travel dates to find the best fares.
 For more information on the best times to visit Malta without breaking the bank, check out our dedicated article.

-Once you arrive in Malta, there are several ways to get around the island and the wider archipelago.
-Firstly, you can rent a car for complete freedom and independence.
-That’s what I did using the Discover Cars car rental comparison site.
-I simply entered my criteria and dates, and that was it!
+Once you arrive in Malta, you have several ways to get around the main island and the wider archipelago.
+First, you can rent a car if you want full flexibility.
+That is what I did through the Discover Cars rental comparison site.
+I entered my dates and criteria, then compared the available options.

-By the way, I’d recommend renting a small car to get around Malta.
-It’s more than enough, and it’s easier to drive as some of the roads are narrow.
-If you can, get an automatic car as you have to drive on the left.
-To give you an idea of prices, we paid around €200 for 12 days and a small automatic car.
-Compared to other countries, Malta is more affordable.
-It will also enable you to see everything, including the most unspoilt spots.
-You can even go to Gozo!
-I can tell you that it’s even more convenient on Gozo, as there are more wild spots that are difficult to access.
+By the way, I recommend renting a small car to get around Malta.
+It is more than enough, and it makes driving easier because some roads are narrow.
+If possible, choose an automatic car, especially if you are not used to driving on the left.
+For reference, we paid around €200 for 12 days in a small automatic car.
+Compared with many other destinations, Malta felt fairly affordable for car rental.
+A car also lets you reach more places, including some of the more unspoiled spots.
+You can even take it to Gozo.
+I found it especially useful on Gozo, where some beautiful places are harder to reach without your own vehicle.

-If you prefer a more comfortable journey, you can take a taxi or use the Bolt app.
-Bolt is generally cheaper than a taxi, but as with all apps, the price depends on how busy they are.
-To visit the other islands in the archipelago, you will need to take a ferry.
+For a more comfortable journey, you can take a taxi or use ride-hailing apps such as Bolt.
+Bolt is often cheaper than a traditional taxi, although prices vary depending on demand.
+To visit the other islands in the archipelago, you will need to travel by ferry or boat.

 For information on the best times to travel on a budget, read our article on the best time to visit Malta.

-For more freedom and independence, you can rent a scooter or a car.
-This is the best way to visit more isolated areas such as Mgarr ix-Xini and Wied il-Għasri.
-As I mentioned, I rented a car from Malta Airport so that I could drive around the main island at my own pace, take the ferry and explore Gozo with complete freedom.
+For more freedom, you can rent a scooter or a car.
+This is the best way to reach more isolated places such as Mġarr ix-Xini and Wied il-Għasri.
+As mentioned above, I rented a car at Malta Airport, drove around the main island, took the ferry, and explored Gozo with complete freedom.
 You can expect to pay between €30 and €50 for a small rental car and slightly less for a scooter.
-However, I don’t think a scooter would be ideal for some of the roads.
-Some are bumpy, poorly paved or even dirt tracks.
+That said, I would not choose a scooter for every route.
+Some roads are bumpy, poorly paved, or closer to dirt tracks.

-And if you prefer to be guided, the best option is still organized excursions—by jeep, quad, or tuk-tuk—which let you discover Gozo’s must-see spots!
-Personally, I tried a guided quad biking tour in Gozo, and I recommend it 100%.
-It was absolutely fantastic!
+If you prefer to be guided, organized excursions by jeep, quad, or tuk-tuk are a practical way to see Gozo’s highlights.
+Personally, I tried a guided quad biking tour in Gozo, and I really enjoyed it.

-In short, as you’ve seen, even though Gozo is quite wild, isolated, and small, you’ve got plenty of ways to get around!
+In short, even though Gozo is small and still fairly wild in places, you have plenty of ways to get around.

-Alternatively, you can opt for fully organized excursions that combine Comino and Gozo on a full-day tour or a half-day tour.
+Alternatively, you can choose organized excursions that combine Comino and Gozo on a full-day tour or a half-day tour.
 I took a cruise around both islands: I really enjoyed it, and came away with memories of the different shades of blue in my mind!
-As you might expect, it’s more expensive: count between €30 and €70, depending on what’s included.
-The advantage is that you can visit beautiful spots while enjoying several swim stops, snorkeling, and even an aperitif!
+As you might expect, this is more expensive: prices often range from around €30 to €70, depending on what is included.
+The advantage is that you can visit several beautiful spots, with swim stops, snorkeling, and sometimes drinks included.

 For everything you need to know about getting around Malta, I recommend reading our article on the subject!

-Bear in mind that prices vary depending on the season.
-In summer or during school holidays, prices can easily double.
-Bear this in mind when choosing your dates!
-If you can travel in April or May or September or October, you’ll save money while still enjoying the best of the Mediterranean climate.
+Keep in mind that prices vary greatly by season.
+In summer or during school holidays, they can easily double.
+It is worth keeping this in mind when choosing your dates.
+If you can travel in April, May, September, or October, you can often save money while still enjoying pleasant Mediterranean weather.

 To find the best accommodation in Malta, I recommend reading our dedicated article.

-Rest assured that Malta is a destination where you can enjoy a balance of free and paid activities.
-Even the paid activities remain affordable.
+Malta is a destination where you can easily combine free and paid activities.
+Many paid activities remain reasonably priced.

-The good news is that in Malta, there are plenty of things you can discover without spending a penny!
-You can stroll through Valletta’s famous narrow streets, wander around Mdina’s streets and fortifications, enjoy panoramic views from the Upper Barrakka Gardens, and visit beaches such as Golden Bay, Mellieħa Bay, Paradise Bay and Anchor Bay.
-In short, you can enjoy beautiful landscapes, historic monuments and moments of relaxation without worrying about your budget!
+The good news is that Malta offers plenty of things to do without spending a euro.
+You can stroll through Valletta’s famous narrow streets, wander through Mdina and its fortifications, enjoy panoramic views from the Upper Barrakka Gardens, and visit beaches such as Golden Bay, Mellieħa Bay, Paradise Bay and Anchor Bay.
+In short, you can enjoy beautiful landscapes, historic sites, and relaxing moments without stretching your budget.

 For water activities: